kelliott14/Showcase-MongoDB/README.md

 # Showcase-MongoDB
 Showcasing MongoDB.
 One page website that scrapes the satirical news site, The Beetoota Advocate, loads the articles into bitsized cards.
 User can then favourite, comment, or visit the original article.
+Hosted on Heroku.

 ## View Site:
 [View demo here](http://secure-plains-92768.herokuapp.com/)